sanjana-singamsetty/100-days-of-code/README.md

 - made the app work by giving the link between xml and kotlin code
 - added fragments made the ui corrections

+## day - 21
+- worked on my project and found a lot of errors
+- learnt date picker and implemented a app